ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 Although Hoy et al. (2014) only reported the latter analysis for the higher FA level, here the lower FA values of 0 is also assessed.
 According to the original article, this optimization analysis is also done for the fixed f-value of 0.5.
-As the previous two simulations, tests are repeated 12000 times for each acquisition parameter set, SNR level, and both high and low FA values.
-Fitting performances are quantified using the mean squared error of the diffusion based measures (i.e. tissue's FA, tissue's MD, and free water volume fraction f).
+As the previous two simulations, tests are repeated 12000 times.
+Fitting performances are quantified using the mean squared error of the the free water DTI FA, $f$ and MD estimates.

 ## *In vivo* data